Saskatchewan’s Largest Celebration of Young Leaders

 Livestream broadcast

-INSPIRE 2025 Speakers & Performers
+INSPIRE 2026 Speakers & Performers

-Building on our commitment to introducing young people to new role models from the local community, we are honoured and excited to welcome a number of incredible community leaders to the INSPIRE 2025 stage.
+Building on our commitment to introducing young people to new role models from the local community, we are honoured and excited to welcome a number of incredible community leaders to the INSPIRE 2026 stage.

 Itohan Agbator

 Itohan is a songwriter, performer, music producer, and gifted vocalist possessing range and versatility in style and genre.
-At her core, she is a Nigerian-born pop fusion artist whose music and personality captivates a wide range of listeners.
+At her core, she is a Nigerian-born pop fusion artist whose music and personality captivate a wide range of listeners.

 Presented in collaboration with SaskMusic